 - Create or edit code memo

 Click a code in the code system to list all the segments coded with this code.
-This way you always have an overview of the contents of your individual categories.
-The selected code in the code system is highlighted blue.
-The name of the selected code is also displayed at the top of the window.
+This way you always have an overview of the contents of your categories.
+The selected code in the code system is highlighted.
+The name of the selected code is also displayed above the listed segments.

 Moving or copying individual coded segments

 By default, if you drag a coded segment onto a code, that code will be assigned to the segment in addition to other previous codes assigned to it.
 The segment will still be coded with the code whose other segments are displayed in the right window.

 If you hold down the Ctrl key (Windows) or ⌘ key (macOS), however, while dragging a coded segment to a code, the code will be replaced.
 That is, the code whose segments are currently listed in the right window is removed and the segment you dragged to a different code disappears from that list.